revaldinho/cpc-cplink/README.md

 A second version, with all logic implemented in standard 74 series gates, has been designed and is now awaiting assembly and testing.

 For more detailed information refer to the [project wiki pages](https://github.com/revaldinho/cpc-cplink/wiki/CPC-CPLink).

+## License

+All programs and data files in this project are made available under the terms of the [GNU General Public License v3.](https://github.com/revaldinho/cpc_ram_expansion/blob/master/LICENSE)